 Sydney, Australia is one dang picturesque city.
-With the architectural gem of the Opera House and the iconic image of the Harbour Bridge, it really is difficult to get sick of the view.
-If you’re looking for some places to capture perfect city photographs, here is where to find awesome views of Sydney.
+With the architectural gem of the Opera House and the iconic image of the Harbour Bridge, it’s not hard to fill up your Instagram with stunning shots of Sydney.
+If you’re looking for some places to capture perfect city photographs or some amazing city sunsets, here is where to find awesome views of Sydney.

 Mrs. Macquarie’s Point